mutinex/mmm-eval/docs/user-guide/frameworks.md

 # Frameworks

-mmm-eval supports multiple Marketing Mix Modeling (MMM) frameworks.
+BenjaMMMin supports multiple Marketing Mix Modeling (MMM) frameworks.
 This guide explains each supported framework and their features.

 ## Supported Frameworks